patrickmmartin/pith-writings/dao_of_scratch/article.md

 ====

 Abstract
-====
+---

 When I look at Scratch, I see something different.

-I'd like persuade to my viewpoint by going through what I see are the `Good Points`.
+I'd like persuade you to my viewpoint by going through what I see are the `Good Points`.

-## Target Audience
 I'll be up-front here and state my target audience is the "noble corporate toiler".
-It has perhaps been a while since you were introduced / subjected to a teaching tool (a memory from work that causes a shudder is the Computer Based Training that was less than tolerant of where irrelevant spaces were or were not in my answers).
+It has hopefully been a while since you were introduced / subjected to a computer based teaching tool.
-Scratch is a tool for learning computing based upon many years of thought, and as such is worth some study.
+Scratch is a tool for implementing computing based upon many years of thought, and as such is worth some study.

-# What is Scratch?
+# Just What is Scratch?

 The best place to start is their web site: the description of the project is at https://llk.media.mit.edu/projects/783/ and the main portal is http://scatch.mit.edu

 The Wikipedia page is good on this https://en.wikipedia.org/wiki/Scratch_(programming_language)

 It's a visual programming language, available as a web application online, that operates on a visual stage with some simple but effective visual components that allows the programmer to construct a range of different visual experiences.
+There is an offline version now which seems to entirely match the basic capabilities of the web version.

+# Why Should I be interested in Scratch?

 ## It's coming a "classroom near you"

+TODO(PM) "Good Thing"
-Note also that Scratch is on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
+Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
 See the announcement here: https://www.gov.uk/government/news/harmful-ict-curriculum-set-to-be-dropped-to-make-way-for-rigorous-computer-science

-## Inspiration
+## The Scratch Heritage

+TODO(PM) "Good Thing"
 The Scratch environment is inspired by the work of Seymour Papert http://www.papert.org/ epitomised in the book Mindstorms  http://www.goodreads.com/book/show/703532.Mindstorms

-## Examples
+## Some Examples

 You can explore for yourself by visiting http://scratch.mit.edu, making use of `Good Point 1: it has a single entry search box`.
 Having found a project of interest, you can dive straight in and take a look using `Good Point 2: Scratch has a "See Inside" button`.